Kreeblah/SidewinderToUSBV2/README.md

     avrdude -c stk500v2 -P (pavr2cmd --prog-port) -p atmega32u4 -U flash:w:YOUR_HEX_FILE:i

 Note: The board should be disconnected from USB and from your joystick while programming it.
 To power it during programming, make sure your programmer is set to output 5V.

-Note: I'm currently awaiting an initial run of assembled boards from PCBWay for testing to make sure I did the board layout properly.